mKumee/Lumiform/README.md

 - feature:imageDetail - full screen image

 ## Notes
+You can check the commit history for how this was built step by step.

 Hilt is only added on app and feature:maincontent, the other modules don't need it since nothing there gets injected.